MaterializeInc/materialize/doc/developer/design/20210311_prometheus_source.md

 );
 ```

-Once created, the source polls the endpoint once a minute (via the configured the `poll_interval` duration), and retains metric readings for 5 minutes.
+3. This not-quite-source polls the endpoint once a minute (via the configured the `poll_interval` duration), and retains metric readings for a number of minutes (strawman proposal: 5 minutes) to make it possible for users to visualize changes in the metrics as they would with a "full" metrics pipeline.

+## Possible work after this proposal is implemented

+* As noted above, after [#5825] is implemented, we'll have to adjust the import task outlined above to receive & use the new registry.

+* Once we have a way to import our process's own prometheus metrics, one could introduce a way (a full-fledged `SOURCE`) to read from arbitrary prometheus endpoints.
+This is explicitly a non-goal right now, and doesn't really align with our product direction right now... but it would be a fun skunkworks project.

 # Alternatives